The unlikeliest of sights amid Yemen’s war: Trees sculpted into whimsical forms

 “I was searching for people who are both interested in landscaping and are also creative to be able to use their imagination,” he said.
 A good landscaper, he added, “should also be patient and enjoy this kind of work.”

-Within a few years, he had expanded the team to 50 people: 41 gardeners, four water truck drivers and five assistants to help water the trees.
+Within a few years, he had expanded the team to 50 people: 41 gardeners, four water-truck drivers and five assistants to help water the trees.

 In 2016, he and several colleagues visited Marib, where authorities hoped to draw inspiration from Seiyun.
 The next year, Salem al-Katheeri, who was working with Mudendin in Seiyun, agreed to move to Marib to oversee its landscaping projects.